lihiamir/Dream-Decoder/README.md

 ## 🚀 Running the Application

+This project consists of two main parts:
+- **Server** – Node.js backend for API, dream processing, and Firebase integration
+- **Client** – React Native app (using Expo) for user interaction

 1. Clone this repository to your local machine 💻
-2. Run `npm install` to install dependencies 📦
-3. Start the development server using `npm start` ▶️
+2. To run the server, navigate to the `server` folder, run `npm install`, and then start the server using `node server.js` ▶️
-4. Ensure you have a `.env` file with your Firebase and OpenAI credentials
+4. Ensure you have a `.env` file in the `server` folder with your Firebase and OpenAI credentials
+5. To run the client, navigate to the `DreamApp` folder, run `npm install`, and then start the app using `npx expo start` 📱
-5. Make sure Firebase Authentication, Firestore, and Storage are properly configured
+6. Make sure Firebase Authentication, Firestore, and Storage are properly configured
+7. Keep both the server and client running in parallel for the app to function correctly

 ---